Over the past few months, we’ve been rolling up our sleeves and are thrilled to share our work across a diverse range of recently completed projects

 Easter Coats, Newburn: Contrasting sustainable extension to an aging traditional cottage

-The design of this interesting project consists of a timber two-story extension to the rear of the property to replace the existing run-down entrance porch.
+The design of this interesting project consists of a timber two-story SIPS panel extension that replaced an existing run-down entrance porch.
 The extension provides space for a dining room and entrance porch at ground level.
-To the rear, a staircase leads up to a multi-purpose room with a Juliette-style balcony and a new bathroom, while also enabling storage in the disused attic of the existing cottage.
+To the rear, a staircase leads up to a multi-purpose room with a Juliette balcony and a new bathroom, while also enabling storage in the disused attic of the existing cottage.

-The new extension not only adds extra space and a much-needed connection to the view to the rear but also adds additional thermal performance to the envelop of the existing cottage.
+The new extension not only adds extra space and a new elevated view of the Firth of Forth to the rear, but also adds additional thermal performance to the envelop of the existing cottage.

 Sustainability Strategy

-The extension was designed with maximum efficiency in mind, using Structurally Insulated Panels (Sips) for the main frame, and untreated Siberian larch timber cladding to the main volume, with a render base.
-There is plenty of glass to take advantage of the solar gain.
+The extension was designed with maximum efficiency in mind, using Structurally Insulated Panels (Sips) for the main frame, and untreated Siberian larch timber cladding to the main volume.
+There is also plenty of glass to take advantage of the solar gain.

 The heating system has been upgraded and prepared for future installation of Solar PV panels.